graphile/graphile.github.io/src/pages/postgraphile/pricing.md

-Development and maintenance of PostGraphile core is ongoing, supported by contributions from the community, [professional services](/support/) contracts, [Patreon supporters](https://patreon.com/benjie) and sales of commercial plugin licenses.
+Development and maintenance of PostGraphile core is ongoing, supported by contributions from the community, [professional services](/support/) contracts, [GitHub Sponsors](/sponsor/) and sales of commercial plugin licenses.

 ### PostGraphile Pro is a commercial plugin